unreal4u/u4u-classes/cacheManager_v2.3/README.md

     * Better separation
 * 2.2:
     * Type hinting where possible
     * There is now a toggle debug mode function.
 When debug mode is enabled, it means that no calls are actually made to the cache functions, making this class rather useless, but very useful for debugging.
+* 2.3:
+    * Default base class which can be implementable if APC (or another of your choice) doesn't work.
+This way your code won't fail because at least the object and base methods will be defined

 Contact the author
 -------